Victor1pro/T-Level-Checklist/README.md

 ### **KPI's & User Acceptance**
-- - [ ] include security needs, and compliance with GDPR, what would happen if not etc
+- - [ ] include security needs, and compliance with GDPR, what would happen if not etc (Business, Website)
     - [ ] Load Times
     - [ ] Error Rates
     - [ ] User Satisfaction
     - [ ] Accuracy
-    - [ ] Systsm uptimes
+    - [ ] System uptimes
 - - [ ] Clear statements of what must be true for users to accept the system. e.g
+- - [ ] KPIs must be measures for all user types e.g business metrics, user satisafaction
+  - [ ] Reports, diagrams which should highlght contrast & similarities in data
+  - [ ] Review critiria and how KPIs wil be collected and tracked
+  - [ ] Idetify and map KPIs data from data
+  - [ ] Define how KPI daa add value to the scenario
+  - [ ] Describe how KPis at will be commnicated among stakeolders
-    - [ ]
+  - [ ] Define specific set points, targets and alarm points for scenarios

 ### **Proposed Solution**